laboon/ebook/text/05_intro.md

-# Introduction
+# Introduction to the Second Edition

-_Let me say that I rarely ever read introductions to technical books; I won't be offended if you don't read this one._

 ## The Story So Far

 A long time ago, in a company far, far away, I was a test lead.
 One of my responsibilities was to interview potential test engineers for our team, and I found that many candidates did not have a background in testing.
 Those who did well in their career often picked things up as they went.
 Even those who had degrees in computer science (or a related field) had often not learned about software testing.
-Developers had to learn how to properly test their own code, often following the old "apprentice" model by asking more senior developers what needed to be tested.
+Developers had to learn how to properly test their own code, often following the "apprentice" model by asking more senior developers what needed to be tested.

 I figured that I could complain about it, or do something about it.
 I was able to convince the Computer Science department at the University of Pittsburgh to allow me to develop and teach a class on software testing.
 This small class has grown to cover many different aspects of software quality, and become a popular, ongoing course (CS 1632: Software Quality Assurance, if you're interested in taking it!).
 I developed my own curriculum, as I couldn't find a good book or syllabus on the subject that struck the right balance between theory and application.
 Finding a good book to use was even more difficult than finding a good Quality Assurance (QA) Engineer to interview!
 Once again, I figured I could either complain about it, or do something about it, and once again, I chose the latter.

 After a few semesters of teaching the course, I've added some additional material, and thought of different ways to explain concepts.
 I also wanted to add some more examples and sample code.
 I also saw that others out there were looking for what this book provided - an understandable and reasonably comprehensive guide to modern software testing.
 Therefore, less than a year after the first edition came out, I started working on this second edition.

-## Testing and Quality Assurance
+If you have read the first edition, you'll notice that there have been quite a few typos fixed, examples added, and explanations expanded.
+More significantly, there are several new chapters.
+These include a chapters on automating systems testing, testing web applications using Selenium, fuzz testing, developing an overarching test strategy, and using static analysis.
+I have also added a chapter with miscellaneous testing tips that did not fit in elsewhere in the book.
+This edition should provide much broader coverage of the field of modern software testing, while still being readable and filled with the jokes that my readers expect.

+## Who This Book Is For

 Testing software is a big part of the software development process, and useful not just for those looking specifically for a career in QA.
 A developer who doesn't care about software quality is not a good developer.
-This book is targeted to those interested in software testing or writing tests as a developer.
+This book is targeted to anybody who is interested in ensuring that they develop high-quality, no matter what their particular role on the team is.

 ## What This Book Covers